RealityMetaverse/realitymeta-golembase-tools/README.md

 - **Compression Detection**: Client-side decompression support in both Python and TypeScript examples
 - **Size Optimization**: Files are compressed only when beneficial (reduces final size)

+#### FIXED: Boolean Serialization Bug

+- Previously, boolean values were serialized as `1`/`0` when written to Arkiv.
+This has been fixed so booleans are consistently preserved as `"true"`/`"false"` during entity creation and reconstruction.

 ---

 ## Features